A model modular home resting on some floor plans

 Courtesy of Dwellito

 You can reorganize the modules anytime based on your preference at the moment, theoretically providing the freedom to customize your Hivehaus daily.
-At the very least, you may change the configuration by season or when friends or family come to visit.

 Made of standard boards throughout, the Hivehaus is sustainable because its production minimizes waste.
 All materials are flat-packed and then sent by lorry, where they must be built on the site.